 See all available passes, attractions, and prices – Learn more.

 See non-native species like frogs hanging out in a tank designed to create their home habitat.
-Watch with delight as the sea otters zoom around their space.
-Stop at the wild coral reef at the center of the building in order to watch the divers descend into the tank and live feed the inhabitants.
+Watch with delight as the sea otters zoom around their habitat.
+Stop at the wild coral reef in the center of the building in order to watch the divers descend into the tank and live feed the inhabitants.

 Fun fact: The original owner of the aquarium, John G. Shedd, used to have tanker cars full of sea water shipped in from Florida on a regular basis until a method to turn freshwater into saltwater was created.